Liamarii/InteractiveQuiz/README.md

 # Quiz

 ## Summary
-This is an interactive quiz made with Blazor WebAssembly.
+An interactive quiz made with Blazor WebAssembly.
-I created this as a way to teach myself Blazor in something with a very limited scope.

 ## Detail
 This is a very basic quiz made up of four questions themed around halloween.